-The train ride from Narita Airport to Tokyo offers occasional glimpses of the tall, multi-circuit and multi-voltage transmission lines common throughout Japan.
-Starting about 2000, local researchers began observing direct lightning flashes on prototype double circuit lines, constructed to ultra-high voltage dimensions, but operating at 500 kV.
-These lines are easy to distinguish when ‘flying’ along rights-of-way with Google Earth, since they have phase-to-phase spacing of about 33 m compared to 17 m for normal 500 kV lines.
-The latest, high-resolution satellite images also clearly resolve the 38 m separation of ground wires on UHV lines and it’s amazing that an optical fiber groundwire (OPGW) with 25 mm diameter can be seen by satellite.
-Switching to ‘street view’ mode confirms that the UHV lines have 8 bundle conductors versus the four conductor bundles of 500 kV circuits.
+Multi-circuit, multi-voltage transmission lines are common throughout Japan.
+Starting about 2000, local researchers began observing direct lightning flashes on prototype double circuit lines that were constructed to ultra-high voltage dimensions but operating at 500 kV.
+These lines are easy to distinguish since they have phase-to-phase spacing of about 33 m compared to 17 m for normal 500 kV lines.
+High-resolution satellite images clearly resolve the 38 m separation of ground wires on these UHV lines and even the optical fiber groundwire (OPGW), with only 25 mm diameter, can be seen.
+These UHV lines have 8 bundle conductors versus the four conductor bundles of 500 kV circuits.
 The 23 m OPGW horizontal separation on 500 kV lines provides a negative shielding angle of about -6.7° at midspan to the phase located 28 m below.
 This shielding angle is similar to the -6.2° shielding angle for the UHV design, with vertical separation of 32 m.
 There are also larger differences in vertical separation among phases, i.e. 11 m on 500 kV lines and 19 m on UHV lines.

-I followed a circuit from the Kashiwazaki Kariwa Nuclear Power Plant to the Nishi-Gunma Switching Station to get a feel for span lengths and terrain.
-Many towers have spans exceeding 600 m and are built from hilltop to hilltop, which explains why the average bottom-phase clearance is 70 m.
-The typical sag of a 600 m span of ACSR conductor, strung to a tension of about 20% rated tensile strength, is estimated from the expression 0.0014 (Span)2/(%RTS) at about 25 m, compared to a sag of 0.0009 (Span)2/(%RTS) or 16 m for the OPGW.
-This reduces vertical separation between OPGW and top phase from 32 m at midspan to about 23 m at the tower.
+On one circuit, running from the Kashiwazaki Kariwa Nuclear Power Plant to the Nishi-Gunma Switching Station, many towers have spans exceeding 600 m and are built from hilltop to hilltop, which explains why average bottom-phase clearance is 70 m.
+Typical sag of a 600 m span of ACSR conductor, strung to a tension of about 20% rated tensile strength, is estimated from the expression 0.0014 (Span)2/(%RTS) at about 25 m, versus a sag of 0.0009 (Span)2/(%RTS) or 16 m for the OPGW.
+This reduces vertical separation between OPGW and top phase from 32 m at midspan to only about 23 m at each tower.

-Lightning experts familiar with standard electrogeometric modeling (EGM), e.g. as set out in IEC 62305 with its four levels of ‘rolling sphere radius’ – 20, 30, 45 and 60 m – should become uncomfortable when the phase-to-ground or phase-to-OHGW clearances reach such dimensions.
-This uncertainty is thought to make the bottom phases vulnerable to side flashes (i.e. in zone d-e of the diagram).
-However, the diagram also suggests that the upper phases should be well protected compared to bottom phases because they have a small exposure arc (zone b-c).
+Lightning experts familiar with standard electrogeometric modeling (EGM) e.g. as set out in IEC 62305 with its four levels of ‘rolling sphere radius’ – 20, 30, 45 and 60 m – become uncomfortable when phase-to-ground or phase-to-OHGW clearances reach such dimensions.
+This uncertainty is thought to make the bottom phases more vulnerable to side flashes (i.e. in zone d-e of the diagram).
+However, the diagram also suggests that the upper phases should be relatively well protected, compared to bottom phases, since they have a small exposure arc (zone b-c).

-There are intriguing findings summarized in TB 633 that challenge use of the EGM for tall towers.
-Over 98% of the flashes terminated normally, as in the first video frame, but about 2% came in from the side to terminate on a phase conductor, as in the second frame.
-Most important, in my view, is that shielding failures for the UHV line were equally distributed among all three phases, rather than terminating mostly on the bottom phases.
+There are intriguing findings, summarized in TB 633, that challenge use of the EGM in the case of tall towers.
+Over 98% of the flashes terminated normally, as in the first video frame.
+But about 2% came in from the side to terminate on a phase conductor, as in the second frame.
+Most important is that shielding failures for the UHV line were equally distributed among all three phases, rather than terminating mostly on the bottom phases.

 Once shielding failure occurs, wisdom in IEEE Standard 1243 is that a flashover will occur.
 The product of the stroke current and the surge impedance of a phase conductor, divided by two (as the current splits equally), generally exceeds the lightning impulse critical flashover level (CFO) of insulation on nearby towers.
-Even if the first stroke has low amplitude, e.g. 5 kA (associated with 30 m rolling sphere radius), there is high probability that at least one of the subsequent strokes will have a peak current exceeding the median 12 kA.
+Even if the first stroke has low amplitude, e.g. 5 kA (associated with 30 m rolling sphere radius), there is still a high probability that at least one of the subsequent strokes will have a peak current exceeding the median 12 kA.
 Most tall structure observations worldwide (in TB 633) support this high multiplicity as well as the median value.
-This calculation, of course, is only valid for long transmission line phases, not for short lengths of substation bus that act mainly as capacitance (if terminated into unprotected equipment) or as a series inductive path to nearby surge arresters.
+This calculation is of course valid only for long transmission line phases, not for short lengths of substation bus that act mainly as capacitance (if terminated into unprotected equipment) or as a series inductive path to nearby surge arresters.

 Dr. William A. Chisholm